MBII-Galactic-Conquest/godfinger/README.md

 > - "serverFileName" : Name of the server executable file to use.
 > - "logicDelay" : Interval of time to pass between script heartbeat loops.
 > - "logReadDelay" : Interval of time to pass between retrieval of new log lines to parse.
+> - "paths" : A list of string paths to append to system path, used to pass import directories for dependancies of plugins and such.
+> - "prologueMessage" : A string to post in svsay when the platform is up.
+> - "epilogueMessage" : A string to post in svsay when the platform is finishing.
 > - "restartOnCrash" : If this is set to true, the server will attempt to restart itself if a fatal exception is detected.
 > - "Plugins": A list of plugin names, defined as python package strings (https://docs.python.org/3/tutorial/modules.html#packages), to use with the engine.
 > ```